-Developed to support NASA and ESA missions, PRo3D ("Planetary Robotics 3D Viewer") allows easy navigation through high-resolution 3D reconstructions of planetary surfaces from orbiter and Mars Rover camera images with the ability to document and analyze geological structures on digital surface models.
+Developed to support NASA and ESA missions, PRo3D ("Planetary Robotics 3D Viewer") allows easy navigation through high-resolution 3D reconstructions of planetary surfaces with the ability to carry out extensive geologic interpretations.

-For the construction of tunnels, it is essential to analyse exactly what the rock in which you are going to drill is made of and what its special properties are.
+For the construction of tunnels, it is essential to analyze exactly what the rock in which you are going to drill is made of and what its special properties are.
 This is a question of safety as well as of estimating costs and time.
-Digital systems which allow the annotation of high-precision 3D reconstructions of the working face are the ideal complement to on-site analysis.
+Digital systems that allow the annotation of high-precision 3D reconstructions of the working face are the ideal complement to on-site analysis.

 The Geotunnel Viewer, developed in collaboration with our industrial partner Geodata, integrates information from sensor data with 3D scenes.
 The viewer creates a combined, user-friendly presentation of the respective geological conditions and also allows efficient comparisons.
-As special features, the interactive monitoring tool offers data-driven navigation and a virtual reality mode.
+As special features, the interactive monitoring tool offers data-driven navigation to critical measurements, a virtual reality mode and embedded storytelling.

 Minerals from the spinel group provide useful information about the geological environment in which the rocks were formed and therefore play an important role in the search for economically interesting mineral deposits.
 In cooperation with partners from Argentina, we were able to significantly improve the analysis and classification process of spinels: our solution requires only a few minutes to analyze minerals.
 It combines well-known principles of interactive visual analysis (e.g. coordinated multiple views) and diagrams that are usually used for analyzing minerals of the spinel group.
 A web-based solution is being developed by our partners in Argentina.

-Our research work with spinel minerals and the technologies we use for a holistic interactive visual analysis have already been presented at renowned conferences and as scientific papers.
-Most recently: M. L. Ganuza, G. Ferracutti, F. Gargiulo, S. M. Castro, E. A. Bjerg, E. Gröller, K. Matković (2017): Interactive Visual Categorization of Spinel-Group Minerals; SCCG '17: Proceedings of the 33rd Spring Conference on Computer Graphics
+Our research work with spinel group minerals and the technologies we use for holistic interactive visual analysis has already been presented at prestigious conferences and as scientific papers.
+Most recent: M. L. Ganuza, G. Ferracutti, F. Gargiulo, S. M. Castro, E. A. Bjerg, E. Gröller, K. Matković (2017): Interactive Visual Categorization of Spinel-Group Minerals; SCCG '17: Proceedings of the 33rd Spring Conference on Computer Graphics; read here.

 MINERVA is an integrated framework for planetary scientists allowing members of different instrument teams to cooperate synergistically in virtual workspaces by sharing observations, analyses and annotations of heterogonous mission data.